Hyper IgM syndrome: Signs and symptoms

-The majority of patients with HIGM syndrome present with a broad spectrum of clinical symptoms even with a same genetic defects.
-They usually develop symptoms in infancy and second year of life, including increased susceptibility to infections by extracellular bacteria, sinus & ear infections, skin infections.
+The majority of patients with HIGM syndrome present with a broad spectrum of clinical symptoms even with the same genetic defects.
+They usually develop symptoms in infancy and second year of life, including increased susceptibility to infections by extracellular bacteria, sinus & ear infections, and skin infections.
 Furthermore, these patients are prone to pulmonary complications, gastrointestinal manifestations, autoimmune disorders, hematologic abnormalities, lymphoproloferation and malignancies.
 Heterozygous females in X-linked hyper IgM syndrome (HIGM1) are usually asymptomatic.
 However, immunologic testing has revealed that they exhibit reduced expression of CD40L when CD4+ T lymphocytes are activated.
 In some cases, females with significant reduction in circulating lymphocytes carrying the CD40L mutation due to skewed X-chromosome inactivation can present with symptoms resembling HIGM1 or common variable immunodeficiency.
 Among the presentation consistent with hyper IgM syndrome are the following: